-Colgan Osteopath Kettering, Northamptonshire.
+Colgan Osteopathy Kettering, Northamptonshire.
 Sciatica and Low Back Pain.

 Back pain is a very common problem, with reports suggesting as many as eight out of ten of us will suffer from it at some point during our lives (1).
 Around 5.6 million working days in the UK are lost each year due to back pain, second only to stress (2, 3).